July 2, 2021

 I gave Jin free access to a Redmond Rock mineral lick and added Rein Water to her water bucket.
 She took to both, and I was so relieved to see her drinking more each day.

 Life with Jin is more enjoyable now.
 She’s staying hydrated, has her spunk back, and is once again acting like the three-year-old she is.
-We’re having wonderful training sessions, and she’s listening better and is much more alert.
+We’re having wonderful training sessions, and she’s listening better and much more alert.

 -Taylor Floyd

-© Redmond Equine.
+© Redmond Equine 2023.
 All rights reserved.